mootools/mootools-core/Docs/Element/Element.md

 #### Get a DOM Element by reference:

 	var div = document.getElementById('myElement');
-	div = document.id(div); //The element with all the Element methods applied.
+	div = document.id(div); // the element with all the Element methods applied.

 ### Notes: